 - Be for a new installation or expansion of an existing installation (not for the replacement of an existing installation);

-- Increase localized charging opportunities in multi-unit residential buildings, workplaces and/or for light-duty vehicle fleets;
+- Increase localized charging or hydrogen refuelling opportunities in public places, on-street, in multi-unit residential buildings, at workplaces or for light-duty vehicle fleets;

 - The work performed must be in compliance with all applicable local codes (for example, building and electrical) and bylaws (for example, zoning and parking);

 - The project timeline must show completion within 30 months for charging infrastructure and 36 months* for hydrogen refuelling infrastructure from the date of the contribution agreement signature.
 The distribution of Letters of Conditional Approval (LOCA) are expected in October 2021 and applicants of successful projects will have 6 months after the date of the LOCA to sign a contribution agreement.